Terms and Definitions: S

 See also parole and langue.

-An analogy or comparison implied by using an adverb such as
+An analogy or comparison implied by using an adverbial preposition such as

 like or as,